ninmonkey/NewspaperWebComics/README.md

 # NewspaperWebComics

+if this app breaks, edit config.json with new CSS selectors

 # todo

+- why does image['title'] fail?
+    - related to using html5lib ?

 - make image url use cache images
 - move html output to /html/
 - make array of dicts passed to render